 “What is Saturday & Sunday Soccer?”

-There are 3 distinct age groups at most Weekend Soccer’s.
-Most courses have Mini Soccer 3-4yrs which is all about having fun & to help with coordination, Fun Footy courses are for 5-7 year olds & helps children to improve their skills & techniques, play fun games & small-sided matches which help them have a better grasp of football for the future.
-For children 8-12 years old there is the Soccer League where all participants will be split into teams & take part in a weekly league playing small sided football matches.
+There are 3 distinct age groups at most Weekend Soccer.
+Most courses have Mini Soccer 3-4yrs which is all about having fun & to help with coordination, Fun Footy courses are for 5-7-year-olds & help children to improve their skills & techniques, play fun games & small-sided matches which help them have a better grasp of football for the future.
+For children 8-12 years old there is the Soccer League where all participants will be split into teams & take part in a weekly league playing small-sided football matches.
 See Saturday Soccer for more details.
 We also have great All Girls courses for Weekend Soccer aimed for ages 5-12 years at certain venues.

 “What ability level does my child have to be?”